palpatim/MobileClientPinpointTest/README.md

       - **AppClientSecret**: The App client secret from the Amazon Cognito app client you created above
       - **Region**: The AWS region in which you created your Cognito User Pool
     - **Pinpoint**
-      - **PinpointAppId**: The Pinpoint app ID from the Pinpoint project you created above
+      - **AppId**: The Pinpoint app ID from the Pinpoint project you created above
       - **Region**: The AWS region in which you created your Pinpoint App.
 This **must** be `us-east-1`.

 ## Optional: Enable Cognito User Pool auth events in Pinpoint